man4ish/rag-gene-discovery-assistant/README.md

-# RAG-Powered Gene Discovery Assistant
+# RAG-Powered Gene Discovery Assistant (`ragbio`)

 A generative AI tool for biomedical knowledge discovery using **Hugging Face embeddings** and **Ollama LLMs (DeepSeek / LLaMA3)**.
 This project integrates **retrieval-augmented generation (RAG)** with PubMed literature and gene annotation data to summarize gene–disease relationships.
+Now packaged as a **reusable Python package**, it can be imported and used in multiple bioinformatics projects.

 ---

 ## Overview

 The RAG-powered assistant enables:

-- Semantic search over PubMed abstracts and gene annotations.
+* Semantic search over PubMed abstracts and gene annotations.
-- Summarization of complex biomedical information.
+* Summarization of complex biomedical information.
-- Citation tracking with PubMed IDs.
+* Citation tracking with PubMed IDs.
-- Modular and reusable pipeline for gene-disease exploration.
+* Modular and reusable pipeline for gene-disease exploration.

 **Example queries:**

-- "Which genes are linked to oxidative stress in Alzheimer’s disease?"
+* "Which genes are linked to oxidative stress in Alzheimer’s disease?"
-- "Summarize recent findings about TP53 variants in cancer."
+* "Summarize recent findings about TP53 variants in cancer."

 ---

 ## Architecture

 ```
 User Query
 │
 ▼